 5.2 With guidance and support, ask and answer questions to make predictions using prior knowledge, pictures, illustrations, title, and information about author and illustrator.
 Standard 6: Summarize key details and ideas to support analysis of themat tic development.
 6.1 Describe the relationship between illustrations and the text.
 Standard 7: Analyze the relationships among ideas, themes, or topics in mu ultiple media and formats, and in visual, auditory, and kinesthetic modalities.
 7.1 With guidance and support, retell a familiar text, identify beginning, 20/21.
 Answer question about story detail middle and end in a text heard or read.
 22. Identify story sequence 7.2 Read or listen closely to compare familiar texts.
 Standard 8: Analyze characters, settings, events, and ideas as they develop and interact within a particular context.
 8.1 With guidance and support, read or listen closely to: a. describe characters and their actions; b. compare characters' experiences to those of the reader; c. describe setting; d. identify the problem and solution; and e. identify the cause of an event.
-Language Craft and Structure (LCS) Standard O. Intermed and analyze the author's use of words abuses and conventions and how their relationships shape meaning and tops in print Standard 9: Interpret and analyze the author's use of words, phrases, and and multimedia texts. conventions, and now their relationships shape meaning and tone in print 9.1 With guidance and support, identify the literary devices of repetitive 16/17.
+Language Craft and Structure (LCS) Standard 9: Interpret and analyze the author's use of words, phrases, and conventions, and how their relationships shape meaning and tone in print and multimedia texts.9.1 With guidance and support, identify the literary devices of repetitive 16/17.
 Identify rhyming words language and the sound devices of rhyme, onomatopoeia and alliteration; 10/17.
 Identity mynning words identify when the author uses each.
-9.2 With guidance and support, identify how an author's choice of words, phrases, conventions, and illustrations suggest feelings, appeal to the senses, and contribute to meaning. ning of known unknown and multiple-meaning words phrases and Standard 10: Apply a range of strategies to determine and deepen the meaning of known, unknown, and multiple-meaning words, phrases, and jargon; acquire and use general academic and domain-specific vocabulary.
-10.1 With guidance and support, ask and answer questions about known and unknown words.
+9.2 With guidance and support, identify how an author's choice of words, phrases, conventions, and illustrations suggest feelings, appeal to the senses, and contribute to meaning.
+Standard 10: Apply a range of strategies to determine and deepen the mea ning of known unknown and multiple-meaning words phrases and jargon; acquire and use general academic and domain-specific vocabulary 10.1 With guidance and support, ask and answer questions about known and unknown words.
 10.2 With guidance and support, identify new meanings for familiar words and apply them accurately.
 10.3 With guidance and support, use inflectional endings and affixes to determine the meaning of unknown words.
 10.4 With guidance and support, identify the individual words used to form a compound word.
 10.5 With guidance and support, use print and multimedia resources to explore word relationships and nuances in word meanings.